-Don’t get me wrong, a good education is the most important thing that anyone can possess; for their CV, but also for their personal development, and that doesn’t end after school or University.
+Don’t get me wrong, a good education is the most important thing that anyone can possess – for their CV, but also for their personal development – and that doesn’t end after school or University.
 The best employees and employers didn’t get a degree and then just stop learning; they keep their minds sharp by reading up about their industry and studying the newest trends and methods to make sure they are always at the top of their game.
 This doesn’t have to cost the earth, just a little time and effort.

-The current cost of a University degree is the highest it has ever been, and is only going to increase over the next few years.
+The current cost of a university degree is the highest it has ever been, and is only going to increase over the next few years.
 For some young people, especially those who can’t get student finance to cover some or all of the cost, it is just not feasible.
 Many others simply don’t want to be £30,000 or more in debt before they turn 25.

-On-the-job training, apprenticeships and evening classes at your local College are all excellent ways to improve your skills and knowledge without needing to fork out large amounts of money for a University course; and the other benefit is that they allow you to earn money alongside your studies.
+On-the-job training, apprenticeships and evening classes at your local College are all excellent ways to improve your skills and knowledge without needing to fork out large amounts of money for a university course; and the other benefit is that they allow you to earn money alongside your studies.
 Who wouldn’t want that?
-True, some University students work evenings and weekends in shops or bars, but when you’re paying through the nose for tuition fees do you really want to risk being tired in lectures or missing deadlines to pick up an extra shift?
+True, some university students work evenings and weekends in shops or bars, but when you’re paying through the nose for tuition fees do you really want to risk being tired in lectures or missing deadlines to pick up an extra shift?

-Degrees are no longer the Holy Grail that they used to be to employers; nowadays, businesses are more likely to hire the candidate with no degree who has experience of working in their industry or in a similar role, than the candidate with a First rate degree who has never worked a day in their life.
+Degrees are no longer the Holy Grail that they used to be to employers.
+Nowadays, businesses are more likely to hire the candidate with no degree who has experience of working in their industry or in a similar role, than the candidate with a First class degree who has never worked a day in their life.
 According to the survey by Totaljobs.com, “almost half of all graduates wished they had steered clear of academic courses, opting for ‘something more vocational’ instead.”

-Whatever your A level results are, not getting into the University of your choice is not the end of the world.
+Whatever your A level results are, not getting into the university of your choice is not the end of the world.
 It could just be the best thing that never happened to you.